PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-08 13:27:29
+Last updated: 2024-04-08 13:28:03
-Random Quote: There's proving and there's knowing. -  Bill Oakley
+Random Quote: You want to be a bounty hunter?
+Make the best deal for yourself and survive! - Fennec Shand